sravans578/FocusPokus/README.md

 <br /><br />
 ## Features
 The features of this application are:
-+ Home page with an attractive and minimalistic design
+1. **Home page with an attractive and minimalistic design** <br/>
-+ Using SharedPreferences for storing user choice throughout the application lifecycle
-+ Interesting music choice for engrossing player attention
-+ No account creation for the purpose of playing the game (no Internet connection needed)
+FocusPokus has a homepage which is simple yet attractive.
+The focus here is to break the language barrier by providing an interface with minimal texts and simple icons so that the application is able to cater to a wider range of audience.
+2. **Local storage for saving user preferences** <br/>
+We have used SharedPreferences for storing user preferences such as for enabling sound, vibration and so on.
+This allows us to store user preferences in the form of (key,value) pair locally.
+3. **Sound effects** <br/>
+FocusPokus uses sound effects on gameplay for engrossing player attention.
+This includes sounds corresponding to the choices (Right or wrong) that a user makes while playing the game.
+4. **Offline gameplay** <br/>
+FocusPokus is an on-the-go game that does not require any online account creation for playing the game.
+Player profiles are managed locally avoiding the need for an active internet connection to play the game.
+5. **Dedicated how to play section** <br/>
-+ Meaningful onboarding information for the first-time users
+Meaningful onboarding information for the first-time users are provided in the 'how to play' section in the settings menu.
+This section uses simple images and arrows to explain the gamepaly to the users.
-+ Keep track of past scores
+6. **Local storage of game scores** <br/>
+Game scores are maintained locally and are sorted based on the score in the high scores section of the game.
+High score section displays scores with respect to the player sorted on the basis of score.
+7. **On-screen popups** <br/>
+FocusPokus displays important messages using pop-up screens such as for displaying game-over alert and menu items.
+8. **Extensive collection of objects used for gameplay** <br/>
+Focuspokus uses over 349 distinct objects and over 12 colours to generate images used for gameplay.
+In addition to this, we have also made sure that objects once displayed are not displayed again repeatedly so as to maintain the difficulty of teh gameplay.
 <br /><br />

 ## Libraries